-RES OURCES Call 911 for all emergencies SCHOOL DISTRICT COMMUNITY • School Cancellation/Go Home Plan HV AC Contractor • Community Notification Plan Back-up Portable Heating System • Media Notification Plan • Media C Outlets • Building Floor Plans for HV AC Systems • Off-Site Sheltering Plan Response Action Guidelines Authority 1.
-Upon discovery or detection of a loss of heat, notify t he Staff Superintendent.
-2. Notify the Head Custodian of the current situation.
+RESOURCES SCHOOL DISTRICT COMMUNITY School Cancellation/Go Home Plan HV AC Contractor Community Notification Plan Back-up Portable Heating System Media Notification Plan Media Outlets Building Floor Plans for HV AC Systems Off-Site Sheltering Plan Response Action Guidelines Authority 1 Upon discovery or detection of a loss of heat, notify Superintendent. the Staff 2.
+Notify the Head Custodian of the current situation.
 Principal 3.
 Notify the Superintendent, implement the incident Principal and or command team and establish a command post.
 Superintendent 4.
-Evaluate the problem and commence normal remedial Operations Chief & response.
-If extreme cold weather conditions prevail, notify Planning & Intelligence the incident commander to curtail building activities that may accelerate heat loss (e.g., close all windows and doors).
-5. .
-Attempt to correct problem.
-If unable to correct, try to Operations Chief & determine the anticipated time of recovery and notify the Planning & Intelligence Operations Chief.
-The information shall be passed up the chain of command to the IC.
-6. Determine whether the School Cancellation/Go Home Plan Incident Commander should be implemented.
-7. If the decision is made to cancellation school contact the Public Information following: • Staff and students • Parents/Legal Guardians via phone calling tree or community notification procedures 8.
-Implement off-site sheltering plan for students who can not Incident Commander be returned home and prepare for parental release, or transportation at the normal release time.
-9. Contact local radio and television media outlets and request Public Information public service announcements on current situation.

-10. Initiate Aftermath Planning and prepare to resume normal operations as soon as possible.
+Evaluate the problem and commence normal remedi al Operations Chief & response.
+If extreme cold weather conditions prevail , notify Planning & Intelligence the incident commander to curtail building activities that may accelerate heat loss (e.g., close all windows and door rs).
+5. Attempt to correct the problem.
+If unable to correct, try to Operations Chief & determine the anticipated time of recovery and notify Operations Chief.
+The information shall be passed u p the chain of command to the IC.
+Determine whether the School Cancellation/Go Hon should be implemented. ne Plan Incident Commander If the decision is made to cancellation school contact the Public Information following: Staff and students Parents/Legal Guardians via phone calling tree or community notification procedures 8.
+Implement off-site sheltering plan for students who c can not Incident Commander be returned home and prepare for parental release, or transportation at the normal release time.
+9. Contact local radio and television media outlets and request Public Information public service announcements on the current situation.
+10. Initiate Aftermath Planning and prepare to resume normal Superintendent and or operations as soon as possible.
+Building Principal